hmlongco/Factory/Sources/Factory/Factory.docc/Advanced/Modules.md

 Now, as with our earlier solution, anyone who imports ModuleP can see the protocol and can also see a Factory that promises to provide one.

-That Factory, however, doesn't know how to construct one, so we make its defintion optional and proceed to define its factory closure to returns nil.
+That Factory, however, doesn't know how to construct one, so we make its definition optional and code it's factory closure to return a nil.

-And now we're cooking.
+Now we're cooking.
 But where does our missing ingredient come from?

 ## Wiring Things Together

-Since our application is the only piece of the puzzle that can see everything: ModuleP, ModuleA, and ModuleB, it's up to the application to wire everything together.
+Since our application is the only piece of the puzzle that can see ModuleP, ModuleA, and ModuleB, it's up to the application to wire everything together.

-So let's go into our main application and create a spot where we can cross-wire all of the pieces of our application together.
+So let's go into our main application and create a spot where we can cross-wire all of the pieces together.

-The key to the puzzle is `AutoRegistering`, a protocol which defines a function that's guranteed to be called before any Factory is resolved.
+The key to the puzzle is `AutoRegistering`, a protocol which defines a function that's guaranteed to be called before any Factory is resolved.

 ```swift
 import ModuleP